• Skip to primary navigation

 Yes, you can actually freeze granola which not many people know about.
 Put it in a zip lock bag and squeeze as much air out of it as possible.
 Don't keep it in the freezer for any longer than 3 months and defrost it as room temperature before using.

-Is chocolate and cranberry granola gluten free?
+Is chocolate granola gluten free?

 If you use oats that are certified gluten free and make sure that there is no cross contamination, then this can be gluten free.